Concept of Growth and Development

 Concept of Growth

 Let's understand the concept of Growth and Development.
 Growth refers to a physical increase in some quantity over time.
 It includes changes in terms of height, weight, body proportions, and general physical appearance.
 In Encyclopedia Britannica, growth is defined as “an increase in size or the amount of an entity”.
 It means growth involves all those structural and physiological changes that take place within an individual during the process of maturation.
 For example, growth of a child means the increase in weight, height and different organs of the child‟s body.
-Hurlock has defined Growth as “change in size, in proportion, disappearance of old features and acquisition of new ones”.
+Hurlock has defined Growth as “change in size, in proportion, the disappearance of old features and acquisition of new ones”.
 Growth refers to structural and physiological changes (Crow and Crow, 1962).
 Thus, growth refers to an increase in physical size of whole or any of its part and can be measured.

 Concept of Development